arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 ## API methods changes

 Before version `7.0` some CRUD API methods inferred the return type from the type of the data object passed as input.
 Now the return type can be explicitly set for each CRUD API method.
+This type is used as deserialization target by the `user-data serde`.

 CRUD operations operating with multiple documents have now an overloaded variant which accepts raw data (`RawBytes` and `RawJson`) containing multiple documents.

-`ArangoCursor#getStats()` returns now an untyped map.

-`Request` and `Response` classes have been refactored to support generic body type.
+`com.arangodb.Request` and `com.arangodb.Response` classes have been refactored to support generic body type.
 `ArangoDB.execute(Request<T>, Class<U>): Response<U>` accepts now the target deserialization type for the response body.

-`ArangoDBException` has been enhanced with the id of the request causing it.
+`com.arangodb.ArangoDBException` has been enhanced with the id of the request causing it.
+This can be useful to correlate it with the debug level logs.

 ## API entities

 All entities and options classes (in packages `com.arangodb.model` and `com.arangodb.entity`) are now `final`.

-The replication factor is now modeled with a new interface (`ReplicationFactor`) with
+The replication factor is now modeled with a new interface (`com.arangodb.entity.ReplicationFactor`) with
 implementations: `NumericReplicationFactor` and `SatelliteReplicationFactor`.